SvenMichaelKlose/phitamine/README.md

 language: phitamine detects the language set in your browser and sets the current language accordingly.
-If your language isn't available, the LANG macro in the template will fall back to the *default-language* which is English by default.
+If your language isn't available, the LANG macro in the template will fall back to the *DEFAULT-LANGUAGE* which is English by default.

 All left to do is to invoke phitamine (which will process the actions) and to call our template: